Lake Minnetonka: Early history

-The first White Americans known to have visited Lake Minnetonka were two teenage boys, Joe Brown and Will Snelling, who canoed up Minnehaha Creek from Fort Saint Anthony in 1822.
+Despite interactions with European Americans at Fort Snelling, the Dakota kept the lake secret from them due to its cultural significance.
+The first white Americans known to have visited Lake Minnetonka were two teenage boys, Joe Brown and Will Snelling, who canoed up Minnehaha Creek from Fort Saint Anthony in 1822.
 However, few other Euro-Americans visited the lake or even knew of its existence for three subsequent decades.

 Lake Minnetonka was officially named by Minnesota's territorial governor, Alexander Ramsey, in 1852.
 He had been informed that the Dakota used the phrase Mní iá Tháŋka (“the-water-they-speak-of-is-large” in the Dakota language) to refer to the lake.
 Excelsior, the lake's first white settlement, was established the following year.
 The first steamboat on Lake Minnetonka, a small side-wheel steamer named Governor Ramsey, was launched in 1861.
 Travel to Lake Minnetonka remained relatively difficult, however, until the Saint Paul and Pacific Railroad extended a line to Wayzata in 1867.

 Peter Gideon, an early Minnesota horticulturist, moved to the Lake Minnetonka area in 1853.
 In 1868 he successfully bred a species of apple that could withstand Minnesota's harsh winters and named it the "Wealthy" in honor of his wife.
 This breakthrough made possible the later developments of the Haralson and Honeycrisp apples in 1913 and 1974, respectively.